 Use it as salad dressing

 Apple cider vinegar makes a great salad dressing.
-Putting it on your salads is probably the least obtrusive way to incorporate it into your diet, because you’ll likely enjoy the taste.
-Mix ACV with olive oil for a quick and easy dressing, or get creative and spice it up with dried herbs or some garlic.
+Putting it on your salads is probably an easier way to incorporate it into your diet, because you’ll likely enjoy the taste.
+Mix ACV with olive oil for a quick-and-easy dressing, or get creative and spice it up with dried herbs or some garlic.

 Mix it with coconut oil

-To apply ACV topically, mix it into some organic coconut oil.
-Studies show that virgin coconut oil may be nearly as effective as prescription antifungal medications.
+To use ACV on your skin, mix it into some organic coconut oil.
+A 2007 study shows that virgin coconut oil may be nearly as effective as prescription antifungal medications.
 For the best results, buy coconut oil that is 100 percent pure.

 Mix 1 teaspoon of ACV into 1 tablespoon of coconut oil.
-You can apply this to the vulva, insert it into the vagina, or consume it orally.
-To insert into the vagina, remove a tampon from its applicator, and fill the applicator with your mixture.
-Learn more about using coconut oil to treat a yeast infection.
+You can apply this mixture to the vulva or insert it into the vagina, as well as take it by mouth.
+To insert into the vagina, remove a tampon from its applicator, and fill the applicator with the mixture.

 Be aware that coconut oil can break down the latex in condoms, so you’ll need to abstain from sex while using this treatment, or use another method of birth control if you want to prevent pregnancy.